dotnet/docs/docs/standard/commandline/syntax.md

 * The command (`myapp`), its child options, and the arguments to those options are grouped using square brackets.
 * For the option result `![ --delay <not-an-int> ]`, the `!` indicates a parsing error.
 The value `not-an-int` for an `int` option can't be parsed to the expected type.
 The error is also flagged by `!` in front of the command that contains the errored option: `![ myapp...`.
 * For the option result `*[ --fgcolor <White> ]`, the option wasn't specified on the command line, so the configured default was used. `White` is the effective value for this option.
+The asterisk indicates that the value is the default.
 * `???-->` points to input that wasn't matched to any of the app's commands or options.

 ### The `[suggest]` directive